Can I text at a red light in Florida?: South Florida Criminal Defense Attorney talks traffic crimes

 Texting while driving in Florida... that's a whole other story:

-To be pulled over by police for texting and driving in Florida, a person must actually have their phone in their hand.
 According to the 2019 Florida Statute, a person cannot drive while “manually typing or entering letters, numbers, symbols, or other characters” into a phone.
 Similarly, they must not be using “communication methods known as texting, e-mailing, or instant messaging.”

 Consequences for violating the Florida Texting and Driving law